hapax/hapax.github.io/assets/teaching.md

 A single blog post is not going to overthrow secondary maths education.
-But instead of *replacing* the curriculum, paths into the landscape can be offered as an *alternative*.
+But instead of *replacing* the curriculum, paths into the landscape can be offered as enrichment for students and teachers who are interested.
 I'm currently [busy with a PhD](https://hapax.github.io/research), but in the future, I hope to build a database of exciting topics, carefully embedded in a constuctivist matrix.